Explore Art and Culture in Dana Point

 If you’re interested in local history, Mission San Juan Capistrano–a 245-year-old Spanish mission is a great activity away from the beach.
 As the birthplace of Orange County’s and its most historic landmark, it is a resource of historical, cultural and religious significance, as well as a place of inspiration and education.

-Mission San Juan Capistrano known as the “Jewel of the Missions” and the annual Return of the Swallows, Mission San Juan Capistrano is a monument to California’s multi-cultural history and displays a permanent collection of artifacts that embrace the heritages of the Spanish Padres, Native Americans, Mexican and European while highlighting the Mission as a self sufficient community and its historical significance as a center of agriculture, industry, education and religion as well as its role in California becoming a state.
+Mission San Juan Capistrano known as the “Jewel of the Missions” and the annual Return of the Swallows, Mission San Juan Capistrano is a monument to California’s multi-cultural history and displays a permanent collection of artifacts that embrace the heritages of the Spanish Padres, Native Americans, Mexican and Europeans while highlighting the Mission as a self sufficient community and its historical significance as a center of agriculture, industry, education and religion as well as its role in California becoming a state.

 That’s not to mention the stunning gardens, Native American exhibits and other historical treasures that fill every nook and cranny of the Mission.
 Some of these artifacts date back to Father Serra in November of 1776, to President Lincoln, to the Present Day.
 Part monument and part art exhibit, Mission San Juan Capistrano is a can’t-miss attraction.
 While visiting the Mission, check out the oldest established neighborhood in California, Los Rios District and enjoy the charming downtown area.
 All within a few miles of Dana Point.